 Last year, we referenced an emerging office design trend whereby offices were embracing old, iconic buildings and space and breathing life back into them.
-We’ve actually worked on several mews houses over the past 18 months where the design objective centered around embracing the character and nostalgic quality of the building- you can view a good example of our work with Bericote Properties by clicking here.
+We’ve actually worked on several mews houses over the past 18 months where the design objective centred around embracing the character and nostalgic quality of the building- you can view a good example of our work with Bericote Properties by clicking here.

 While this trend is still pertinent, what we mean here is the addition of feature pieces and furniture that are specifically chosen as a nod to the past, that embody where the brand evolved from and/or simply add a sense of fun to the workplace.
 We’ve seen several vinyl players, more than a few pinball machines, a retro gaming machine with Tetris, Space Invaders and Pacman and even a 70’s inspired breakout space.
 Company history and old examples of branding and advertising are also becoming more popular, and visible in the workplace as companies attempt to educate employees and visitors of its history and origins.
 Put simply, they want their space to tell their story.